Vice President Mike Pence headlines 'Keep America Great' rally in Tampa

-TAMPA, Fla. — It wasn’t nearly the size of a presidential rally, but hundreds of loyal followers flocked to St. Mark’s Catholic Church in New Tampa on Thursday for a “Keep America Great“ rally with Vice President Mike Pence.
+TAMPA, Fla. — It wasn’t nearly the size of a presidential rally, but hundreds of loyal followers flocked to The Venetian Event Center in New Tampa on Thursday for a “Keep America Great“ rally with Vice President Mike Pence.

 Less than three weeks into the 2020 election year, and the administration was back in Central Florida – a battleground region in a battleground state, which republicans acknowledge President Trump must carry again if he’s to win Re-election.

-Note: Editor's note: A previous version of this story states Vice President Pence was at St. Mark’s Catholic Church.
-The story has been updated to reflect that Vice President Pence spoke at the Venetian Event Center.